dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/nginx.md

 use `same-origin` requests, but require the full referrer URL.
 For example:

-- assets stored in a CDN
+- Assets stored in a CDN.
-- redirects to an access-controlled page after login
+- Redirects to an access-controlled page after login.

 Please read [W3's Referrer Policy](https://www.w3.org/TR/referrer-policy/) for context information.